 Three years of archeological excavations at the site have yielded a great deal of information, both about the original architecture of the presidio, traceable through vestiges of wall foundations, and about the lives of the people who lived there, represented by recovered artifacts.
 Artifacts from the site are typical of the Spanish Colonial period in Texas: musket balls, gunflints, horse equipment, hand-forged iron nails, and sherds of imported ceramic olive jars, plates, and bowls.

-Presidio San Sabá has been chosen as the site of the 2003 Texas Archeological Society Field School (see the Texas Archeological Society's website: http://www.txarch.org).
-Volunteer excavators from all over the state will convene in June to work alongside Texas Tech students.
+Presidio San Sabá was chosen as the site of the 2003 Texas Archeological Society Field School (see the Texas Archeological Society's website: http://www.txarch.org).
+Volunteer excavators from all over the state convened in June of that year to work alongside Texas Tech students.

 At the time of its occupation in the mid-eighteenth century, Presidio San Sabá was the lone bastion of Spanish authority on an otherwise unoccupied frontier.
 Both in physical size and by the size of its military force, it was the largest and most important military installation in Texas at that time.
 No wonder that it has been referred to by some as "the ruin of ruins."